NickColley/jest-axe/README.md

 Custom [Jest][Jest] matcher for [axe](https://github.com/dequelabs/axe-core) for testing accessibility

-## ⚠️✋ This project does not guarantee that what you build is accessible.
+## ⚠️✋ This project does not guarantee that what you build is accessible

 The GDS Accessibility team found that only [~30% of issues are found by automated testing](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage).

 Tools like axe are similar to [code linters](https://en.wikipedia.org/wiki/Lint_%28software%29) such as [eslint](https://eslint.org/) or [stylelint](https://stylelint.io/): they can find common issues but cannot guarantee that what you build works for users.

 You'll also need to:

 - test your interface with the [assistive technologies that real users use](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies#when-to-test) (see also [WebAIM's survey results](https://webaim.org/projects/screenreadersurvey8/#primary)).
 - include disabled people in user research.

-## Installation:
+## Installation

 ```bash
 npm install --save-dev jest-axe
 ```